Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Training of the ACE for carbon

 Figure~\ref{fig:dataset} shows the cohesive energy for the reference structures as a function of the shortest bond length within each structure (left panel) and the distribution of structures within the corresponding energy range (right panel).
 The standard PBE functional without any vdW correction predicts the graphene phase to have the lowest cohesive energy of $-9.12$~eV/atom and an equilibrium bond length of 1.45~\AA{}.
 The energies of most structures from the first three categories lie within 3 eV/atom above the ground state energy, while the remaining two categories are characterized by cohesive energies mostly greater than $-6$~eV/atom.
-The six-dimensional configuration space of clusters with four atoms was sampled uniformly~\cite{ACE_Drautz_PhysRevB.99.014104} with interatomic distances ranging from $0.7$ to $3.0\, r{_s}$, where $r{_s}$ = 1.45~\AA{} corresponds to the NNB distance in graphene.